SALT-Lab-Human-AI/project-check-point-1-music/docs/FINAL_REPORT.md

 People were worried about AI taking over creative work, but everyone agreed that tools should support, not replace, human creativity.

 **Will This Put Arrangers Out of Work?** The professional violinist (P1) asked what happens to arrangers if software gets too good.
 The consensus: AI can't replace live performance or the human touch.
-We're targeting a different market—quick prototypes and educational support, not high-end professional work (Newman et al., 2023).
+We're targeting a different market—quick prototypes and educational support, not high-end professional work (Tchemeube et al., 2025).

 **Academic Integrity:** Students could use this to cheat on theory homework.
 One participant (P1) joked it "might be banned" for undergrads.
 We need to think carefully about how this gets used in education.
 It should help people learn, not let them skip the hard parts.

 **Copyright Issues:** We don't store any personal data—just process files in memory.
 But users might upload copyrighted melodies, which raises fair use questions.
 The songwriter (P2) was concerned about using unreleased music.
 We need clear policies about data usage and copyright, plus educational materials about fair use.
-If we add machine learning later, we should use techniques like HARMONYCLOAK to protect copyrighted training data (Meerza et al., 2024).
+If we add machine learning later, we should use techniques like HARMONYCLOAK to protect copyrighted training data (Meerza et al., 2025).

 **Authorship and Attribution:** The deterministic, rule-based approach helps maintain transparency about how harmonies are generated, but questions remain about authorship when AI assists in creation.
 The tool should clearly communicate its role as an assistant rather than a creator, and users should understand their responsibility for the final creative output.